-This calibration is based on a run in which a standard metal (e.g., indium) is heated through its melting point.
+This calibration is based on a run in which a calibration material (e.g., indium) is heated through its melting point.
 The calculated heat of fusion is compared to the theoretical value.
 The cell constant is the ratio between these two values.
-The onset slope, or thermal resistance, is a measure of the temperature drop that occurs in a melting sample in relation to the thermocouple.
-Theoretically, a standard sample should melt at a constant temperature.
-As it melts and draws more heat, a temperature difference develops between the sample and the sample thermocouple.
+The onset slope, or thermal resistance, is a measure of the temperature rise of the sample thermocouple during a melt.
+In a perfect system, a calibration material melts at a constant temperature.
+However, in a system in which the thermocouple is not located in the sample, as the sample melts and draws more heat, a temperature difference develops between the sample and the sample thermocouple.
 The thermal resistance between these two points is calculated as the onset slope of the heat flow versus temperature curve on the front of the melting peak.
 The onset value is used for kinetic and purity calculations to correct for this thermal resistance.

-In calibrating the DSDSC, the cell constant calibration is performed in two experiments.
-In the first experiment the standard is placed on sample side A and sample side B is left vacant.
-In the second experiment this is reversed so that the standard is placed on sample side B and sample side A is left vacant.
+In calibration of the DSDSC, the cell constant calibration is performed in two experiments.
+In the first experiment the calibration material is placed on sample side A, and sample side B is left vacant.
+In the second experiment, this arrangement is reversed, so that the standard is placed on sample side B, and sample side A is left vacant.